Olifants Estuary, South Africa

 Acknowledgements

-The author acknowledges the involvement of various researchers and students from the University of Cape Town who have participated in research and development work with fishers of the Olifants estuary over the past few years – Nico Waldeck, Jackie Sunde, Serge Raemaekers, Samantha Williams, Wayne Rice, Nadine Soustchka and Tamar Melkonian.
-The involvement of the NGOs – Masifundise and the team from the Legal Resources Centre, Henk Smith and Wilmien Wicomb – has been critical to challenging unjust government decisions and building capacity amongst fishers to demand that their rights are recognized and respected.
+The author acknowledges the involvement of various fishers of Olifants Estuary as well as students from the University of Cape Town who have participated in research and development work with fishers of the Olifants Estuary over the past few years: Nico Waldeck, Jackie Sunde, Serge Raemaekers, Samantha Williams, Wayne Rice, Nadine Soustchka and Tayla Louw.
+The involvement of NGOs, such as Masifundise Development Trust and the Legal Resources Centre, have been critical to challenging unjust government decisions and building capacity amongst fishers in their quest for recognition and respect of their rights.